pgorod/pgorod.github.io/_posts/2017-06-24-Git-rebase-atomic.md

 __"But I just want it to let me do a simple PR!
 I don't have time to learn all that..."__

 Ok, so here's a nice little atomic procedure for you.
-Atomic doesn't mean it explodes (hopefully), it means it's self-contained, does its job without any previous set up, and leaves no local traces behind it.
-It's fire and forget.
+Atomic doesn't mean it explodes (hopefully), it means it's self-contained, does its job without any previous set up, and leaves no local traces behind it. **It's fire and forget**.

 What this does is create a new directory, start a local clone, set everything up, bring a branch on your forked repo up to date with the origin repo, and delete everything local in the end.
 After that, you can easily and safely do your PR.

 <div style="text-align:center"><img src="{{ site.baseurl }}/images/upstream-origin-local-2.png" alt="Git Origin and Upstream" style="width: 400px;"/>

-__Image taken from [here](https://coding.abel.nu/2015/03/fixing-a-pull-request-from-master/), then edited by me.__
+_Image taken from [here](https://coding.abel.nu/2015/03/fixing-a-pull-request-from-master/), then edited by me._
 </div>

 See, when you're on the online GitHub site, you only care about the top part of this scheme.
 You don't want any work setting up the lower block, your local install, and learning about Push and Pull, when all you need to do is bring a branch up to date with SalesAgility (origin with upstream).
 So what the script does is create the lower part automatically, do it for you, and remove it afterwards.